Farama-Foundation/stable-retro/docs/integration.rst

 7. When you are finally at the first playable moment of the game, pause the game (in the integrator, not within the actual game) (``Command-P``), and save the state (``Command-S``).
 This moment can be hard to find, and you might have to go back through and restart the game (``Command-R``) to find and save that exact state.
 8. Save the state — include the options you chose in the previous menus — e.g. ``SailorMoon.QueenBerylsCastle.Easy.Level1.state``

-For Gym Retro integrations, a few notes about ROMs:
+For Stable Retro integrations, a few notes about ROMs:

 - We have preferred the USA version of ROMs, denoted by one of ``(USA)``, ``(USA, Europe)``, ``(Japan, USA)``, etc
 - If the ROM has a ``.bin`` extension, rename it to have the correct extension for that system listed in :ref:`supported-roms`
-- Use the Gym Retro Integration application and select the Integrate option from the File menu to begin working on integrating it
+- Use the Stable Retro Integration application and select the Integrate option from the File menu to begin working on integrating it

 .. _supported-roms: